ratanahaerlavynah/dreamy/_poems/68-the-girl-who-felt-it-all-before-before.md

 ---
 layout: poem
-title: "The Girl Who Felt It All Before Before"
+title: The Girl Who Felt It All Before Before
 order: 68
+description: >-
+  <pre> There was once a hush before memory, before shape ~  and she was already
+  there, feeling what hadn’t yet begun.
+She lived through things that had not happened,  her heart flooded by echoes of fut…
+tags: []
+image: /assets/img/68-the-girl-who-felt-it-all-before-before.png
+permalink: /poems/68-the-girl-who-felt-it-all-before-before/
 ---

 <pre>